Animar123/Yash_BlueStampPorfolio/index.md

 ## Chalenges

 One of the biggest challenges with this final milestone was understanding how tensorflow lite worked and making sure that I had the right dependencies for the detection software for me to work.
-While tensorflow lite is similar to tensorflow, it has some key differences, becasue it can only be used for making infrences and is optimized to do so it uses different commands and different functions than tensorflow.
-Making sure that I understood those differences was challenging but imporant in being able to understand how my code worked.
-Additionally because i had already installed tensorflow, I had to make sure that i had the correct dipendinces in the right folder in my virtual enviornment to make sure that tensorflow lite had the nessesary requirements.
+While tensorflow lite is similar to tensorflow, it has some key differences, because it can only be used for making inferences and is optimized to do so it uses different commands and different functions than tensorflow.
+Making sure that I understood those differences was challenging but important in being able to understand how my code worked.
+Additionally, because I had already installed tensorflow, I had to make sure that I had the correct dependencies in the right folder in my virtual environment to make sure that tensorflow lite had the necessary requirements.

 ## Next Steps